Adwaithpv/Instagram_Reels_Auto_Reply/README.md

 2. Navigate to any chat conversation
 3. When someone sends you a reel, the extension will:
    - Detect the reel automatically
-   - Analyze its content
+   - Analyze its content using computer vision
-   - Generate a contextual reply
+   - Generate a contextual reply using Gemini AI
    - Send the reply automatically

-## Requirements

-- Chrome browser
-- Google Gemini API key
-- Node.js v18 or higher
-- npm or yarn package manager

-## Privacy & Security

-- Your Gemini API key is stored securely in Chrome's storage
-- The extension only processes reels that are sent to you
-- No data is collected or shared with third parties

 ## Development